Outline#

 Acquire memory from the OS using mmap

-as we used previously except replacing the length
+as we used previously, aside from replacing the

 .